ChaoUser01/AI-work/README.md

 # AI-work

-A collection of Python-based projects demonstrating key concepts in artificial intelligence, neural networks, natural language processing, and machine learning.
+A collection of Python-based projects, as a part of practical use of in-class learned materials.
 ## 📂 Project Structure

 - **Manual-Net/**